Igor Krasnov: Career

 On August 25, 2025, it was announced that Igor Krasnov had applied for the position of Chief Justice of Russia, which had become vacant following the death of Irina Podnosova in July 2025.
-Krasnov emerged as the sole candidate for the position.

 On September 24, 2025, he was relieved of his duties as Prosecutor General and appointed Chief Justice by the Federation Council, following the nomination by President Vladimir Putin.